murphygroup/CODEXPanelOptimization/readme.md

 and "test_path.csv".
 For basic version experiment, the training, validation and test sets of lymph node dataset can be found in "train_path_LN29.csv", "val_path_LN29.csv", and "test_path_LN29.csv", and those of spleen dataset can be found in "train_path_SP29.csv", "val_path_SP29.csv", and "test_path_SP29.csv" under "predictive_models" folder.

+## Acknowlegements
+fnet code is modified from [AllenCellModeling/pytorch_fnet](https://github.com/AllenCellModeling/pytorch_fnet).
+We thank their contribution for providing the open source software.